elimbaum/elimbaum.github.io/index.md

 This is Eli Baum’s personal website.

-I am a PhD student at Boston University.
+I am a PhD student at Boston University advised by [Kinan Dak Albab](https://www.babman.io/).
 I work on building usable and secure tools for multi-party computation, and dabble in a few other flavors of cryptography.

 ### posts
 {% for post in site.posts %}